synanetics/synfhir-store/docs/linux.md

 3. Bring the server up in [interactive](https://docs.docker.com/engine/reference/commandline/exec/) mode, by executing `docker-compose up`

-4. Or, should you prefer, bring the server in [detached](https://docs.docker.com/engine/reference/commandline/exec/) mode, by executing `docker-compose up -d`
+4. Or, should you prefer, bring the server up in [detached](https://docs.docker.com/engine/reference/commandline/exec/) mode, by executing `docker-compose up -d`

 5. To tear the containers down, simply enter `docker-compose down`